 Bryan Cranston On Stage - Theater Credits, Bio and Tickets

-Bryan Lee Cranston was born on March 7, 1956 in Hollywood, California and is a Golden Globe and multiple Emmy Award winner for his TV role as Walter White on AMC's "Breaking Bad," an Academy Award nominee for his performance as Dalton Trumbo in the 2015 film "Trumbo," and a 2014 Tony Award winner for his performance as President Lyndon Baines Johnson in All The Way in his Broadway debut, and a 2019 Tony Award winner for his portrayal of Howard Beale in the Broadway premiere of Network.
+Bryan Lee Cranston was born on March 7, 1956 in Hollywood, California and is a Golden Globe and multiple Emmy Award winner for his TV role as Walter White on AMC's "Breaking Bad," an Academy Award nominee for his performance as Dalton Trumbo in the 2015 film "Trumbo," a 2014 Tony Award winner for his performance as President Lyndon Baines Johnson in All The Way in his Broadway debut, and a 2019 Tony Award winner for his portrayal of Howard Beale in the Broadway premiere of Network.